MobileUpLLC/FormController/README.md

 }
 ```

-As we can see, here we explicitly relate the field to the rule by which it should be checked.
+Here fields relates to the rule by which it should be checked.

-And the third step is to start validation.
+3. Start validation.
 Validator has a function ```validator.validate(completion: completion)``` that goes through all the fields and validates them.
-To start the validation only thing that we need it's to call this function.
+To start the validation call this function.
 In our example we want to validate fields after user touches up inside button, so we place validate functions inside IBAction.

 #### 3.4 Optional settings
-In case we use ViewModels to configure inpit-fields, we need to call ```setupInitialData()``` to setup our views.
+In case of using ViewModels to configure inpit-fields, call ```setupInitialData()``` to setup views.

 ```
 private func setupInitialData() {